François Perrin: Early instruments

 Some of his first works are similar in style to “provincial” French making of the 18th century, with a long curved pegbox (similar to the style of Nicolas Augustin Chappuy) and more angular f-holes.
 A violin from the end of this period carries the paper label "Francois Perain a Paris" (pictured below).
 However, it is not known if Perrin ever made violins in the French capital.

 Middle period

 Before 1800, the influence of the broader Mirecourt model is evident; his f-holes are much closer to the C-bouts and also placed very high on the top plate.
 Curved bee sting purfling pointing towards the middle of the C-bout can sometimes be seen.
 The edges of the table and back are raised and pointed, and his varnish is often golden brown.

 Later works

 The later violins ascribed to him (1800-1820s) fit much more neatly with the style of Didier Nicolas l’ainé; they have a wider body, squarer shoulders and a darker brown varnish.
 It is this style that is eventually adopted by his son Étienne in the 1830s.
+Some violins made in the 19th century with François' stamp are raising doubts whether they were made by his son instead given the striking similarity in style.